uhh-lt/context-eval/README.md

 ## General invocation procedure

 The general procedure for both tools is to fill in the respective dataset the column `predict_sense_ids` "by hand" with the predicted sense identifiers of your system.
 And than provide this modified dataset to each tool.

-_TODO: Mention multiple ids and wether order has any relevance._
+Multiple ids can be inserted, the order has no relevance.

 Also note that if your system cannot confidently classify some contexts, you can, by setting the `predict_sense_ids` to `-1`, implement a "reject option".